 - tai chi

-Talk to your doctor before starting any new exercises, especially if you haven’t been active before.
+Talk with your doctor before starting any new exercises, especially if you haven’t been active before.
 The Arthritis Foundation recommends 150 minutes of aerobic exercise every week at a moderate intensity or 75 minutes at a higher intensity.
 You can also start with shorter periods of exercise and add time as you get stronger.

 For example, you could start walking for 10 minutes and gradually increase the speed and length of your walks.
 If you’re new to exercise, you may find slight pain after your workouts.
-This could mean you need to take a day or two off and then resume your workout regimen.
+This could mean you need to take 1 or 2 days off and then resume your workout regimen.
 Don’t quit exercising altogether.

 Eating a balanced diet can help you feel better and lose weight.
 Research shows that certain foods are especially beneficial for osteoarthritis.
 In particular, eating a Mediterranean diet may help you consume the right things and avoid foods that may make your symptoms worse.

-On the flip side, the Arthritis Foundation says that certain foods can aggravate OA symptoms by increasing body inflammation.
+On the flip side, the Arthritis Foundation says that certain foods can aggravate osteoarthritis symptoms by increasing body inflammation.
+These foods include:

 - saturated and trans fat

-OA is a chronic (lifelong) condition with no cure.
+Osteoarthritis is a chronic, or lifelong, condition with no cure.
 Managing your condition and symptoms can go a long way in stopping further damage to your joints.
 Lifestyle changes and home and natural remedies can complement your treatment plan.
 They may even provide extra relief.

-While such changes can make a big difference, it’s important to know when you need to see your doctor.
-You might need to make an appointment in the case of a flare-up, if your symptoms get worse, or if your current treatment plan isn’t helping.
+While such changes can make a big difference, it’s important to know when you need to contact your doctor.
+You might need to make an appointment if you have a flare-up, your symptoms get worse, or your current treatment plan isn’t helping.
 Your doctor should check your joint pain and stiffness for potential damage.